Quick Summary

 Why Does Indian Cycling Demand More Maintenance?

 Indian conditions accelerate wear on every bike component.
 Monsoon humidity (80%+ for 3-4 months) corrodes chains, cables, and bearings.
-Summer dust (especially in Delhi, Rajasthan, and inland cities) acts as grinding paste on drivetrain components.
-UV exposure year-round degrades tyres, bar tape, and saddle covers.
+Summer dust (especially in Delhi, Rajasthan, Pune, and inland cities) acts as grinding paste on drivetrain components.
+UV exposure year-round degrades tyres, bar tape, and saddle covers across Mumbai, Bangalore, Chennai, and Hyderabad.
 Road grime from Indian traffic — oil, diesel residue, construction dust — contaminates brake rotors and pads faster than clean European roads.
+Research from BikeRadar confirms that a dirty chain can reduce drivetrain efficiency by 3-5 watts — reason enough to stay on top of cleaning.

 What Is the Complete Maintenance Schedule?